dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 <img alt="How to create a website using Github pages" title="How to create a website using Github pages" itemprop="thumbnailUrl" src="{{ site.url }}/images/how-to-create-a-blog-on-github-pages.jpg">

-When I had this idea to create a web designing blog, I thought of making it in WordPress.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>When I had this idea to create a web designing blog, I thought of making it in WordPress.
 For some reason I didn't like the same look of WordPress themes.
 Many of them are distracting.
 I was looking for something totally content oriented.

 A minimalistic WordPress theme would have done the job, but I wanted something that can load faster.
 Jekyll - a static site generator - is a lot faster and very secure.
 But Jekyll themes are very limited.
 You cannot actually get the exact design you want like you get in WordPress.